emacsnyc/meeting-logistics/logistics.md

       treat it as a meetup announcement in the website's header
 - [ ] Reserve the appropriate room through WeWork.
 Ensure that folding chairs are available.
+- [ ] Ensure that WeWork's beer keg is available and filled.

 ### The day before